 - Villanueva C, Colomo A, Bosch A, et al. Transfusion Strategies for Acute Upper Gastrointestinal Bleeding.
 N Engl J Med.
 2013;368(1):11-21. doi: 10.1056/NEJMoa1211801

-Living in Greater Copenhagen but forever lost his heart to the great forests of Northern Sweden.
+Lives in Greater Copenhagen, but forever lost his heart to the great forests of Northern Sweden.

 Resident anaesthesiologist dedicated to improving the care for the critically ill through evidence-based research including development of new diagnostics, improving understanding of physiology and, not least, through rigorous RCT testing of anything applied to humans.